-The endowment funds the salary and associated costs of a U.S. and Michigan government and political expert to serve as a faculty member in Central Michigan University's political science department.
+The endowment funds the salary and associated costs of a U.S. and Michigan government and political expert to serve as a faculty member in Central Michigan University's Department of Political Science and Public Administration.

 The Griffin Endowed Chair leads the university's efforts to elevate political awareness and activity among students, faculty and citizens.
 The Griffin Endowed Chair will stimulate the political conscience of students and scholars and help prepare principled political leaders to serve Michigan in the future.